medtty/JNHacks/README.md

 # JNHacks2024

-**JNHacks2024** is a 24-hour hackathon focused on AI-powered projects, encouraging students to innovate, collaborate, and create AI-driven applications across diverse domains.
+**JNHacks2024** is a 24-hour hackathon focused on AI-powered projects, held at [NUIST](https://nuist.edu.cn)'s Jinniuhu campus.
+It encourages students to innovate, collaborate, and create AI-driven applications across diverse domains.

 ## Key Features